freeCodeCamp/guide/src/pages/mathematics/area-of-a-square/index.md

 ---
 ## Area of a Square

+A square is a quadrilateral with identical sides.

 The area of a square can be calculated either from the length of the side, or from the length of the diagonal.

 ![Square](https://github.com/viso-gio/HostedImages/blob/master/square.jpg?raw=true)